 ACTING FOR STAGE AND SCREEN.

-An Acting Company in Training resident at the Tobacco Factory Theatres.
+An Acting Company in Training resident at Tobacco Factory Theatres.

-'Spotlight' and 'Equity' membership in the final year.
+Eligibility for graduate Spotlight and Equity membership in your final year.

-The concept is that students work in an ensemble – a training company – and have an input into how that company is run.
-In the first year you explore acting skills with an emphasis on practice that encourages the development of the actor as creative artist; Michael Chekov, Vakhtangov, Laban and Meyerhold.
-We also have an international partnership with the Boris Shchukin Theatre Institute in Moscow, which was the Moscow Art Theatre’s Third Studio and you will, international circumstances permitting, be able to study a module in Russia, working with tutors there at one of the world’s most famous centres of actor training.
+The concept is that, as a student, you work in an ensemble – a training company – and have an input into how that company is run.
+In the first year you explore acting skills with an emphasis on practice that encourages the development of the actor as creative artist; Michael Chekov, Vakhtangov, Laban and Anne Bogart.

 We’re delighted to be embarking on this uniquely symbiotic relationship between a professional theatre and a drama school.
 The partnership will enrich and empower the training experience for students - who will collaborate with renowned artists in our spaces - and embolden our theatre’s mission to provide impactful, innovative and inclusive pathways into the industry.

 ARTISTIC DIRECTOR, TOBACCO FACTORY THEATRES